waseemuddin/kubedoom-project-devops/README.md

 The next level of chaos engineering is here!
 Kill pods inside your Kubernetes cluster by shooting them in Doom!

-This repo is contain about the Kube Doom project for learning and implementing the Kubernetes and killing the pods inside your kubernetes cluster.
+This repo is contain about the Kube Doom project for learning and implementing the Kubernetes and killing the pods inside your Kubernetes cluster.

 The credit goes to [iiDKx](https://github.com/iiDKx/kubedoom-prometheus) & [storax/kubedoom](https://github.com/storax/kubedoom).